Mammal: Social structure

-Eusociality is the highest level of social organization.
-These societies have an overlap of adult generations, the division of reproductive labor and cooperative caring of young.
-Usually insects, such as bees, ants and termites, have eusocial behavior, but it is demonstrated in two rodent species: the naked mole-rat and the Damaraland mole-rat.
+Eusociality is the highest level of social organisation.
+These societies have an overlap of adult generations, the division of reproductive labour and cooperative caring of young.
+Usually insects, such as bees, ants and termites, have eusocial behaviour, but it is demonstrated in two rodent species: the naked mole-rat and the Damaraland mole-rat.

 Presociality is when animals exhibit more than just sexual interactions with members of the same species, but fall short of qualifying as eusocial.
-That is, presocial animals can display communal living, cooperative care of young, or primitive division of reproductive labor, but they do not display all of the three essential traits of eusocial animals.
+That is, presocial animals can display communal living, cooperative care of young, or primitive division of reproductive labour, but they do not display all of the three essential traits of eusocial animals.
 Humans and some species of Callitrichidae (marmosets and tamarins) are unique among primates in their degree of cooperative care of young.
 Harry Harlow set up an experiment with rhesus monkeys, presocial primates, in 1958; the results from this study showed that social encounters are necessary in order for the young monkeys to develop both mentally and sexually.

-A fission-fusion society is a society that changes frequently in its size and composition, making up a permanent social group called the "parent group".
+A fission–fusion society is a society that changes frequently in its size and composition, making up a permanent social group called the "parent group".
 Permanent social networks consist of all individual members of a community and often varies to track changes in their environment.
 In a fission–fusion society, the main parent group can fracture (fission) into smaller stable subgroups or individuals to adapt to environmental or social circumstances.
 For example, a number of males may break off from the main group in order to hunt or forage for food during the day, but at night they may return to join (fusion) the primary group to share food and partake in other activities.
 Many mammals exhibit this, such as primates (for example orangutans and spider monkeys), elephants, spotted hyenas, lions, and dolphins.

 Solitary animals defend a territory and avoid social interactions with the members of its species, except during breeding season.
 This is to avoid resource competition, as two individuals of the same species would occupy the same niche, and to prevent depletion of food.
 A solitary animal, while foraging, can also be less conspicuous to predators or prey.